 1. Include names and photos of kindergarten friends in the writing tote: use larger photos and print names for younger learners

 2. Use Sing, Sign, Spell, and Read! songs to teach students how to spell “To” and “From.”
 Sing and fingerspell words.
+See TPT Sight Word Program.
+These pages now have QR codes to support distance learning.

 3. Model how to write a message and draw a picture.
 Consider sending each child a simple message: “I like you.”
 To ____, From _____.
 How fun to give the children envelopes with their name on it!